Wind-WindKids/winding/samples/sophieandwind/ice.md

 Fog

 --
+new_semester: spread, landscape-oriented
+--
+They started the new semester together.
+Classes, homework.

+Most days felt ordinary,
+but Sophie’s flight training was moving fast.
+She had passed her tests and earned her solo — the Dragon still watching over her.

+Now they would take two eGulls into the air, practicing side by side, or chasing lift in the hills that started to turn green.

+--
 egull_takeoff: spread, landscape-oriented
 --
 @left: page, text, portrait-oriented
 On Sunday the fog had burned off by mid-morning.
 Two white eGulls sat ready on the field, canopies glinting.

-Wind settled into his cockpit, headset snug, checklists complete.
+Wind settled into his eGull, headset snug, checklists complete.
-Across the tarmac, Sophie adjusted her seat, the sunlight playing in her hair.
+In the second eGull, Sophie did the same, the sunlight playing in her hair.

 The Dragons came alive together.
 Wind eased the throttle forward.